nathanb/ical-parents/kickers.md

 <img width="320" src="/assets/ios-subscribe-2.png" alt="View events or done"/>

-You should now see events in your calendar for our practices.
-These events will automatically update as we make changes (like game cancellations or snack schedule updates).
-(Note: You will not receive notifications when this calendar changes though).
+You should now see events in your calendar for our practices and games.
+(Note: You will not receive notifications when this calendar changes).

 ## Remove the calendar (post-season)